History of atomic force microscopy

 Atomic-force microscopy

-This review highlights the diverse applications of AFM, and provides the various methods of AFM to investigate energetic materials, along with sample .
+This article reviews the progress of atomic force microscopy in ultrahigh vacuum, starting with its invention and covering most of the recent .
 The forces in the contact region can become so large that the .
 Chapter © 2019.
 Atomic-force microscopy enables subnanometer imaging resolution, to extract geometric parameters of reference structures that advance measurement science, and to quantify the accuracy of device .Atomic force microscopy (AFM) enables the imaging and manipulation of individual molecules at atomic resolution.

 Imaging modes of atomic force microscopy for application in